FocalPlane x ELMI2026 image competition: vote for your favourite

 The most widely used plant model worldwide is Arabidopsis thaliana.
 This organism has a small, fully sequenced genome and a short life cycle, which allows functional experiments to be conducted in a short amount of time.
 This image was captured just before discarding the plant that was used for an experiment; it shows autofluorescence imaged on a Leica SP8 confocal microscope using 405 nm and 633 nm lasers.
 Max z-projection of the image was processed in Fiji.

-Captured with the Olympus BX41 microscope with DP75 camera.
+Captured using an Olympus BX41 microscope equipped with an Olympus DP75 camera.

 11. Shang-Wu Shih – Ionocytes in gill filaments of marine medaka